Clans of Ireland: Order of Clans of Ireland

-An invitation for nominations is sent each September to all clans which have "maintained their registration with Clans of Ireland for three consecutive years or more".
-As of 2024, the Clans of Ireland website indicated that "no more than four individuals can rec [sic] the award each year".
+In 2010, Clans of Ireland instituted the "Order of Clans of Ireland", an award to honour individuals who contributed to Irish culture and heritage or who have brought honour to their clan.
 The names of the successful nominations are published on 17 March, (St Patrick's Day).
 A number of past recipients have been inducted at a ceremony in Dublin, during April, when they received their insignia.
 Inductees are designated as Companions of the Order of Clans of Ireland, or in Irish Compánach Fhinte na hÉireann.